kanboard/python-api-client/README.rst

 Examples
 ========

-The methods and arguments are the same as the JSON-RPC procedures described in the `official documentation <http://kanboard.net/documentation/api-json-rpc>`_.
+Methods and arguments are the same as the JSON-RPC procedures described in the `official documentation <https://kanboard.net/documentation/api-json-rpc>`_.

 Python methods are dynamically mapped to the API procedures.
 You must use named arguments.